-If recovery of pressure is slow upon increased downstream demand, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening (See Figure 4B).
+If valve opening is too slow, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening (See Figure 5B).

-If recovery of downstream pressure is too quick, as indicated in a rapid increase in pressure, possibly higher than the desired setpoint, turn the adjustment screw IN, clockwise, decreasing the rate of opening (See Figure 4A).
-Clockwise to DECREASE rate of opening
+If valve opening is too quick, turn the adjustment screw IN, clockwise, decreasing the rate of opening (See Figure 5A).